mlizchap/react-router/README.md

 # React-router-app

 **React Router**: a library to manage routing in your single page app (SPA)
+  - **history**: library used to parse changed URLs and pass to react-router
+  - **browserRouter**: looks at the url to decide which components to show on the screen
+// CHART FOR REACT ROUTER

 ## setup
   - `$ npm install --save react-router-dom`